-The law applies to every driver in England and Wales, including those aged 17 and those driving with a provisional driving license.
+The law applies to every driver in England and Wales, including those aged 17 and those driving with a provisional driving licence.

 While at 17 a driver is still legally a ‘child’, the law does not apply if the driver is 17 years old and is alone in the car.
 However, the law does apply if there is someone else aged under-18 in the car.